slim-template/slim/README.md

 #### Attribute merging

-You can configure attributes to be merged if multiple are given (See option `:attr_delimiter`).
+You can configure attributes to be merged if multiple are given (See option `:merge_attrs`).
 In the default configuration this is done for class attributes with the white space as delimiter.

     a.menu class="highlight" href="http://slim-lang.com/" Slim-lang.com